Shaikat0079/quiz-app-assignment/README.md

     <li>Added Icons from Hero Icons</li>
     <li>Added Charts with the help of Recharts</li>
     <li>Added tailwind!
 Also for stayling the project!</li>
+    <li>Added toast to show some quick notes.</li>
 </ul>
 <p>This has been a simple project!
 First it seemed pretty difficult.
 But after some time and doing some searching it started to seem an easy task!
 Here you will find 4 exams on the topic of JS, REACT, CSS and GIT.
 These are objective type questions.
 Which are very easy if you have proper knowledge over them.<p>
-<h1>Here you will be able to see the answer is weather wrong or right through tost. </h1>
+<h1>Here you will be able to see the answer is whether wrong or right through tost. </h1>
-<h1>By clicking the eye icon you can get the answer through tost.
+<h1>By clicking the eye icon you can get the answer through toast.
 But you shouldn't be doing that. </h1>

 <h2><a href="https://fanciful-palmier-ff87dd.netlify.app/" target="_blank">Quiz App Live Link</a><h2>